ircdocs/modern-irc/index.md

 * A channel name, in which case the channel members are listed.
 * An exact nickname, in which case a single user is returned.
 * A mask pattern, in which case all visible users whose nickname matches are listed.
-Servers MAY match other user-specified values, such as the hostname, server, real name or username.
+Servers MAY match other user-specific values, such as the hostname, server, real name or username.
 * Absent or set to "0", in which case all visible users are listed.

 Visible users are users who aren't invisible ([user mode `+i`](#invisible-user-mode)) and who don't have a common channel with the requesting client.